januff/spotify-favorites-export/overview.md

 ## How Portable My Spotify?
 ### Exporting My Saved Music

-During the recent Spotify protests, the ease with which one could transfer Spotify playlists to competing services came up a lot–but I was disappointed to discover, when I tried to migrate my playlists to Tidal, that the free versions of both recommended transfer apps have 250-song restrictions (and the paid versions require monthly subscriptions!)
+During the recent Spotify protests, the ease with which one could transfer Spotify playlists to competing services came up a lot–but I was disappointed to discover, when I tried to migrate my playlists to Tidal, that the free versions of both recommended transfer apps have 250-song restrictions (and the paid versions are subscription apps, billed annually!)

 I'm not above dishing out a few bucks for the sake of convenience, but given my recent workouts with the Spotify API, I couldn't help but wonder: just how much less convenient would building a personal playlist exporter really be?